Ohio doctor fired after anti-Semitic tweets surface, including threat to give Jews 'wrong meds'

 Old tweets linked to a Twitter account belonging to Lara Kollab, who was working as a resident at Cleveland Clinic, recently surfaced and appeared to show her making disparaging comments about Jewish people, according to The Times of Israel.

-In some of the tweets, Kollab allegedly called Jewish people "dogs" and said the holocaust was "exaggerated and the victimization of the jews (ignoring the others killed) is overdone," the outlet reported, citing tweets discovered by Canary Mission, which publishes comments that “promote hate” from individuals and businesses.
+In some of the tweets, Kollab allegedly called Jewish people "dogs" and said the holocaust was "exaggerated and the victimization of the jews (ignoring the others killed) is overdone," the outlet reported, citing tweets discovered by Canary Mission, a group that claims to publish comments that "promote hatred of the USA, Israel and Jews on North American college campuses."

 In another post on Twitter, Kollab tweeted that she would “purposely give all the yahood (sic) the wrong meds,” using the Arabic word, Yahud, which means Jews.
 NBC News has not independently verified the existence of the tweets.